 - For DocLab Forum: sample material; a trailer, teaser clip or pitch deck to showcase the general look of your project

 - For a Rough Cut Presentation: 20 minutes of rough cut material (a 20-minute clip, or the total rough cut with a timecode selection of maximum 20 minutes).
 If you are selected you must deliver the full rough cut by Wednesday, October 21, 2020; we advise to keep the length of the rough cut as condensed as possible.

 - Single project or series

 - Production schedule, including (planned) start of production, (planned) end of production, (planned) release date

-- Other submissions: any other training program/pitching event where this project was presented (year, place/event, program, project title)
+- Other submissions: any other training program/pitching event where this project was presented on-site or online (year, place/event, program, project title)

 - Previous applications to the IDFA Forum with this project, if applicable (year, project title)